toUpperCase78/formula1-datasets/README.md

 As a data science enthusiast and have been following F1 for almost two decades, my objective here is to prepare the datasets to enable analyses on drivers and teams in terms of their race results throughout the seasons.

-All these data are obtained from Formula 1 Official [Web Site](https://www.formula1.com/), plus Codemasters F1 Games.
+All these data are obtained from Formula 1 Official [Web Site](https://www.formula1.com/), plus EA & Codemasters F1 Games.

 ## Featured Datasets